linchrisdeng/myblog/_posts/2019-03-21-Introduction-to-Gradient-Descent-and-Newtons-Method.md

-The basic idea of Newton's Method is given a start point, find its Second-Order Taylor Approximation, then find the nearest stationary point of the approximation to update $w​$.
+The basic idea of Newton's Method is given a start point, find its Second-Order Taylor Approximation, then find the nearest stationary point of the approximation to update $w$.

 From equation $(2)$